 LACK OF SUPPORT FOR TEACHERS

-no teacher training course today teaches handwriting instruction.
+No teacher training course today teaches handwriting instruction.
 As a result, the vast majority of primary school teachers do not consider themselves prepared to teach handwriting effectively.
 The consequence for the pupils has been a steady decline in their ability to write competently and legibly.
 Many teachers avoid teaching handwriting in the classroom as they are under the illusion that this is the ‘technological age’ and handwriting is not important.
-Students often exhibit poor posture, bad pencil grip and incorrect letter formation but sadly, teachers are not equipped with support to help children overcome these problems.
-I feel that this is one of the most common causes of bad handwriting.
+Students often exhibit poor posture, bad pencil grip and incorrect letter formation themselves.
+Sadly, teachers are not equipped with support to help children overcome these problems and this makes it almost impossible for them to teach their pupils the correct skills.